ABMatrix/doc-and-rfc/docs/zkmeta-official.md

 ZkMeta has a modularized design that fully embraces operability and configurability.
 With ZkMeta, you can get a full package with the most secure, reliable and pluggable privacy-preserving services with formidable cryptographic support.
-Finally, ZkMeta ensures that data is censored, trackable, verifiable and not tempered with.
+Finally, ZkMeta ensures that data is censored, trackable, verifiable and not tampered with.

 ## What makes ZkMeta so special?
 The ZK3D protocol of ZkMeta realizes value transfer in a setting where data is fully private.